 When selecting armor, you want to weigh the level of protection vs comfort factor, considering both range of motion and heat.
 Make sure you wear gear that allows you to move properly on the bike!
 You don’t want to be out there all bundled up or boiling and unable to ride right, and you’ll be far more likely to wear the protective gear if it is comfortable.
 After all, the armor won’t do you any good sitting on a shelf in the garage!

 4. Mind the Spine

 The Enduro World Series and many other race organizations have started making spinal protection mandatory for competition.
 Watch videos of downhill racers, and you’ll see everything from neck braces to moto inspired chest protectors.
 I am glad to see that idea grow throughout the sport – spinal protection is not just for pro downhill riders anymore.
 Even better news?
-More brands to take notice and putting new products on the market for all level of riders.
+More brands to take notice and putting new products on the market for all levels of riders.
 I love seeing developments in rider safety.
-Fox makes some great chest and back protectors, POC makes armor vests, and Evoc is now offering various hydration packs with built in spinal armor.
+Fox makes some great chest and back protectors, POC makes armor vests, and Evoc is now offering various hydration packs with built-in spinal armor.

-5. Boost Strength & Flexibility
+5. Boost Your Strength & Flexibility

 A body that cannot bend, is more likely to break.
 Want to prevent bike injuries?
 Build strength and flexibility!
 After all, an ounce of prevention is worth a pound of cure, right?
 You can get a ton of bang for your buck with a little bit of bike-focused resistance and strength training.
 Take a look at any MTB focused training plan and you will see a focus on both mobility and stretching.
 Get your body limber and feel the difference both on and off the bike.
 Here are 10 yoga moves for mountain bikers and 10 MTB-specific exercises you can do at home to get you started!